Physiotherapist (B.Physio, 1st Class Hons), Yoga Teacher & Clinic Owner.

 Emily Eglitis (formerly Emily Smith) is a fully qualified Physiotherapist & Yoga Teacher (nine years) with training in The Pilates Method.

-Over the years Emily has trained in a variety of manual therapy techniques including:
+Over the years Emily has trained in a wide variety of other manual therapy techniques including:

 - Soft tissue release & massage